Paultcodes/Are-You-Not-Entertained/README.md

 We wanted to keep the HTML simple but based off of a wireframe.
 We all came to a decision together how we wanted the webpage to look.

 ### <span style="color: purple">CSS</span>
-We wanted to have a CSS style that would be easy on the eyes to look at.
-So we decided to use light colors, and easy to read fonts to be a part of our CSS strucutre.
+We wanted to have a CSS style that would be easy on the eyes.
+So we decided to use light colors, and easy to read fonts for our CSS structure.

 ### <span style="color: purple">API #1</span>